MooersLab/pymolsnips/README.md

 [BBEdit](https://www.barebones.com/products/bbedit/index.html) requires a license and a one-time fee.
 Major upgrades require additional fees.

-The snippet system is simple and elegant.
+The snippet system for BBedit is simple and elegant.
 The snippets are stored as clippings with one snippet or clipping per file.
-The pymol pml snippets end with the file extension `*.pml`.
+The PyMOL pml snippets end with the file extension `*.pml`.
 The clippings can be stored in folders by language.

 Users can create nested subfolders for groups of related snippets.
 The clippings are selected via the pulldown labeled C.
 The folders of clippings are stored in `~/Library/Application\ Support/BBEdit/Clippings`.
-The disadvantages include the lack of tab triggers and tab stops.
+The disadvantages of these clippings include the lack of tab triggers and tab stops.
+There is also presently the lack of a pml lexer for syntax highligihting.

 <A href=#FASTLINKS2>Return to list of editors above.</A>